Jason Wasserman MD PhD FRCPC

 The first diagnosis of ductal adenocarcinoma is usually made after a procedure is performed to remove a small sample of tissue.
 Depending on the amount of tissue removed, the procedure may be called a fine needle aspiration biopsy FNAB) or a core needle biopsy.
 Surgery is then performed to remove the entire tumour.
 Often the tumour is removed with part of the pancreas and small bowel, and stomach in a procedure called a “Whipple”.

-Pathologists use the term differentiated to divide ductal adenocarcinoma of the pancreas into three levels or grades: well differentiated, moderately differentiated, and poorly differentiated.
-In order to determine the level of differentiation, pathologists look at the percentage of tumour cells that are forming round structures called glands.
-The level of differentiation is important because poorly differentiated tumours are more aggressive and are more likely to spread outside of the pancreas and into other organs.
+Pathologists use the term differentiated to divide ductal adenocarcinoma of the pancreas into three grades: well differentiated, moderately differentiated, and poorly differentiated.
+In order to determine the grade, pathologists look at the percentage of tumour cells that are forming round structures called glands.
+The grade is important because poorly differentiated tumours are more aggressive and are more likely to spread outside of the pancreas and into other organs.